nolan-meyer1/Bank-Application/README.md

 * Bank
 * Teller

 There isn't a test for every method apart of these class's but all of the crucial methods have unit tests.
 This was accomplished using the JUnit 5 framework.
+There is also a MockTestTeller class that was generated in order to make it easier to test the teller's methods because a lot of those require user input.